-Last year we collaborated with Melbourne-based studio Iloura to offer up to $1 million worth of scholarships, and from October we’ll be running exclusive folio reviews for students with Iloura supervisors.
+In 2015 we collaborated with Melbourne-based studio Iloura to offer up to $1 million worth of scholarships, and from October we’ll be running exclusive folio reviews for students with Iloura supervisors.
 So it was our pleasure to speak to VFX Supervisor Glenn Melenhorst, who has certainly seen it all since he started in the digital art industry over 30 years ago.

 Our full interview with Glenn

 In a video interview, Glenn shared some useful tips, spoke about the state of the industry and told us just how massive an undertaking working on visual effects for something like Game of Thrones really is.
 And as you can imagine, it’s an extremely daunting task.

 110 artists.
 130 shots.
 30 weeks of painstaking work.
 Thousands of hours of hand-animated sequences.
 One rampaging giant.
 And over a million hairs per digitally crafted horse!

 “We had two main armies facing off… but inside of those two armies we had different factions that had aligned for the battle… each had different armor, flags, saddlery, bridlery, and weaponry.
 Everything was unique to those armies.”

 Glenn Melenhorst, Sam Conway and Eric Carney pose with their Emmys at the ceremony